Old Oyo

 Old Oyo, also known as Oyo-Ile, Katunga, Oyo-Oro, and Eyo is the site of a ruined medieval city that was once the capital of the Oyo Empire in what is now modern-day Nigeria.
 It has been abandoned since 1835.

 It was a major cultural and political center of West Africa during the empire's height.
 Established by Yoruba groups migrating from the city of Ile-Ife, the city was the seat of authority for the Alaafin, or custodian/keeper of the palace which was called the Aafin.
 As the capital of a major state during the 17th and 18th centuries, the city is also the site of large markets such as the Akesan market, which was recreated in the later city of New Oyo.
 Archaeology has been conducted at this site for over four decades.
-The area designated as Old Oyo is nearly 3,000 hectares.
+The area designated as Old Oyo is nearly 3,000 ha.

 History

 Founding

 According to The History of the Yorubas, the Oyo-Ile kingdom's founder was Oranmiyan.
 The Afin, the large palace complex, is a Yoruba tradition, while the sprawling market area signifies the role that mercantilism played in the maintenance and central focus of the Oyo empire.
 The Alaafin ('owner of the palace') was both ruler and judge for their people.